The Berkshires Farm Table Cookbook: 125 Homegrown Recipes from the Hills of New England

 into the puree and blend again to mix well.
 Transfer to a glass jar or covered dish and chill in

-4. While the honeydew puree chills, rinse the blender with cold water.
+the refrigerator for 1 hour. - While the honeydew puree chills, rinse the blender with cold water.
 Working in batches if

 necessary, puree the cantaloupe cubes until smooth.
 Pour the remaining juice mixture into the